Rehabilitation

 This 12-week program will assist students in achieving or maintaining personal independence and employment skills through a variety of classes in a campus environment.

-Vocational & College Transition Program
+Vocational Transition Program

 A 20-week program that combines work experience with independent living skill development for young adults transitioning to work and higher education.

-Living on Campus
+Living On Campus

 The Carroll Center for the Blind is located in a suburban area just outside of Boston.
 A residential campus with dormitory living on-site provides a unique experience for every client and the opportunity to meet and live with other visually-impaired people.
 This allows them to share their stories and techniques learned and make new friends who share similar experiences as a result of vision loss.